isomerpages/moe-fuhuasec/pages/faq.md

 |   | Normal (Academic)  | English Language, Mother Tongue Language1, Combined Humanities (Social Studies with Electives – Geography or History), Art, Elementary Mathematics, Combined Science (Chemistry and Physics), Additional Mathematics, Design and Technology, and Food and Nutrition, Principles of Accounts |
 |   | Normal (Technical)  | English Language, Mother Tongue Language1, Social Studies, Elements of Business Skills, Mathematics, Science, Computer Applications, Design and Technology, and Food Studies |

-1Some Mother Tongue Languages may be offered at external centres
+1 Some Mother Tongue Languages may be offered at external centres

-2Some Higher Mother Tongue Languages may be offered at external centres
+2 Some Higher Mother Tongue Languages may be offered at external centres